Advocacy Banner

 Learn about the Legislative Process

-ASBA staff comprise the Legislative Team, or “The Leg Team” informally, which is active all year, every year.
-With the passage of Amendment 86 in 2008, the legislature meets every year.
-Sessions in odd-numbered years are for a minimum of sixty (60) days and address all issues affecting the state.
-Sessions occurring in even-numbered years are for a minimum of thirty (30) days and are designed to address only appropriation bills, although a 2/3 vote of the legislature allows it to consider other issues of its choosing.
+• Sessions occurring in even-numbered years, which are referred to as a Fiscal Session, are for a minimum of thirty (30) days and are designed to address only appropriation bills, although a 2/3 vote of the legislature allows it to consider other issues of its choosing.

-Additionally, many meetings occur while the legislature is not in session (interim meetings) to examine issues that are referred from the previous session, are ongoing and need continued discussion, or are emerging and time-sensitive.
+• Additionally, many meetings occur while the legislature is not in session (interim meetings) to examine issues that are referred from the previous session, are ongoing and need continued discussion, or are emerging and time-sensitive.